 Source: DC Networks.
-The table adheres to the Data Suppression policy (DS) Definition of DS is provided in the terms and definition section at the end of the report
+The table adheres to the Data Suppression policy (DS).
+Definition of DS is provided in the terms and definition section at the end of the report

 Explanation of Program Service Level Data

-BTW 50+ FY20 enrollment number is low due to the local funds being discontinued on 12/31/2019.
+Local funding for BTW 50+ was discontinued on 12/31/2019.
 All eligible participants transitioned to a federally funded program.

 Program Outcomes include